kj-ninja/kj-ninja/README.md

-# Front-end Developer
+# Frontend Developer

 Yo!
-I'm full-time front-end ninja with acrobatics and martial arts skills!
+I'm full-time frontend ninja with acrobatics and martial arts skills!
 I have a passion to learn a new things in terms of **JavaScript**.
 I’m currently mastering **Node.js / Next.js** and martial arts for sure.